Pallet Rack Safety: An Engineer’s Point of View on What Actually Works

 Since you’ve joined Damotech, its team of engineers has grown significantly.
 What is the role of the engineer who works at Damotech?

 Our engineers travel across North America to perform pallet rack inspections in warehouses and distribution centers.
-They produce compliance reports following local design codes.
+They produce compliance reports in accordance with local design codes.
 They keep themselves in good shape by walking row upon row of racks and documenting what they see!
-Their mandates generally involve taking measurements and pictures of the racks and issues, sometimes calculating the load capacities for operators who have lost track of their configuration drawings (LARCS) or who have made modifications to the systems and want to ensure their conformity.
+Their mandates generally involve taking measurements and photos of the racks and issues, and sometimes calculating the load capacities for operators who have lost track of their configuration drawings (LARCs) or who have made modifications to the systems and want to ensure their compliance.
 Several of our engineers also provide on-site training on best practices for recognizing hazards and methods of preventing damage to pallet racks.

 What are their responsibilities?

-The engineer is responsible for producing accurate and precise reports which engage his professional responsibility and which guide the warehouse manager in the procedures to follow to ensure that the pallet racks in his warehouse are (and remain) safe.
+The engineer is responsible for producing accurate, precise reports that fulfill his professional responsibilities and guide the warehouse manager in corrective actions that help keep pallet racks safe over time.
 They must be rigorous and very observant.

 I’ve visited many warehouses, and each time I make a point of observing how safety is approached there.
 I once saw a beautiful wall with photos of family members with a sign that said: “This Is Why We Work Safe.”
 This example, for me, says it all.
 It’s frustrating to learn that an accident could have been avoided, which is unfortunately the case with a vast majority of warehouse accidents.

 We are talking about accidents that can have serious consequences.
-As a warehouse manager, imagine hearing the crashing sound of a pallet rack, followed by the tremor caused by the domino effect of a collapse.
-Imagine having to count your employees to determine if a member of your team is confined somewhere.
+As a warehouse manager, imagine hearing the crashing sound of a pallet rack, followed by the tremor of a domino-effect collapse.
+Imagine having to count your employees to determine whether a team member is confined somewhere.
 Think of the time and effort required to try to free them from such a mess.
 Not to mention dealing with the aftermath of such an event.

 Of course, there are these extreme cases, but what about a warehouse that is not exposed to such an event?

-Warehousing is becoming an increasingly competitive field.
+Warehousing is becoming increasingly competitive.
 Serving customers means storing and delivering orders quickly and systematically at a low cost.
-To achieve this, it's necessary to optimize storage space and the velocity of the pallets.
+To achieve this, it’s necessary to optimize storage space and the velocity of the pallets.
 All the pallet positions must be usable, even profitable.
 To achieve this, you need a pallet rack safety and maintenance program.

 What does this kind of initiative entail, and who should implement it?

-A company and its managers have a responsibility towards their workers; they must provide them with a safe workplace.
+A company and its managers have a responsibility to their workers: they must provide a safe workplace.
 I wrote a blog post about it.
 If the company has a health and safety team, they must work together on this.
-Next, you need to know the condition of your pallet racking, and this involves doing a baseline survey, a complete inspection if you will, of the rack systems.
+Next, you need to know the condition of your pallet racking, and this involves doing a baseline survey, a complete inspection, if you will, of the rack systems.
 After reading the resulting report, measures are put in place to correct the situation and improve the safety of the pallet racks.

 Each warehouse is unique.
 Some begin by offering training on pallet racking safety to make their workers aware of the issues surrounding the racks.
 You can get the opinion of an inspector or engineer on the condition of the pallet racks and their load capacity.
-I advise customers to proceed with repairs or replacements in the places indicated as a priority immediately after the inspection.
-Don't wait.
+I advise customers to proceed with repairs or replacements at the indicated priority locations immediately after the inspection.
+Don’t wait.
 Then begin a maintenance and inspection cycle to prevent future damage.

 How often should we have our racks inspected?